 I do this all the time.
 I’ve redeemed a gift card on Amazon for as little as .50 cents and while it looks complicated with 15 steps, it really is quite easy and is almost like found money!

-Remember, I’d appreciate it if, after you redeem for your Amazon gift cards, that you come back here and shop on Amazon through my banner below.
+Remember, I’d appreciate it if you found this tutorial for how to combine gift cards useful, please come back here and shop on Amazon through my banner below.
 Amazon pays me a small fee, it doesn’t cost you anything extra.
 Just consider it a thank you for a useful article.
 I really hope it was useful.

 Thanks so much!